A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 Benefits & Costs

-The Co-op Program provides students with supports and opportunities to:
+The Co-op Program provides students with numerous benefits:

-• Build a strong resume, cover letter, and interview skills.
+• Develop techniques for writing effective resumes and cover letters that stand out to employers, and how to best conduct interviews.
 Every job application submitted builds confidence and skills as a job seeker - because it's not just about the work experience, it's the experience getting the work!

 • Earn money to supplement education costs.
-Co-op students receive competitive wages.
+Co-op students are typically paid industry standard wages.

 Costs & Associated Fees